Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Introduction

 as Frobenius algebras, where $QH^* (X,q)$ denotes the small quantum cohomology ring of $(X,q)$ and

 is the Jacobian ring of $W_q$.

 Based on physical arguments, Hori-Vafa \cite{hori00} gave a recipe to write down a Laurent polynomial $W_q^{\circ}$ from the combinatorial data of $X$.
-It turns out that $W_q^{\circ}$ gives the `leading order term' of $W_q$, and our results show that the remaining terms are `instanton corrections' coming from holomorphic disks.
+Independently, $W_q^\circ$ was also constructed by Givental \cite{givental_ICM}.
+It turns out that $W_q^{\circ}$ gives the `leading order term' of $W_q$, and our results show that the remaining terms are {\em instanton corrections} coming from holomorphic disks.

-The PDE approach to writing down these instanton corrections is achieved by solving a Picard-Fuchs system for the `mirror map' $\check{q} (q)$ \footnote{In the literatures the mirror map refers to $q(\check{q})$, while $\check{q} (q)$ is its inverse.}.
-It was studied by Givental \cite{givental98} and Lian-Liu-Yau \cite{LLY3} for a toric manifold $X$ whose anti-canonical line bundle $-K_X$ is numerically effective.
-We call such $X$ a semi-Fano toric manifold.
+The PDE approach to writing down these instanton corrections is achieved by solving a Picard-Fuchs system for the {\em mirror map} $\check{q} (q)$. \footnote{In the literatures the mirror map refers to $q(\check{q})$, while $\check{q} (q)$ is its inverse.} It was studied by Givental \cite{givental98} and Lian-Liu-Yau \cite{LLY3} for a toric manifold $X$ whose anti-canonical line bundle $-K_X$ is numerically effective.
+We call such $X$ a {\em semi-Fano} toric manifold.
 In this setting the instanton-corrected superpotential is then given by

-The function $W^{\textrm{PF}}_q$ fits into the mirror symmetry picture mentioned above, namely we have
+The function $W^{\text{PF}}_q$ fits into the mirror symmetry picture mentioned above, namely we have

 as Frobenius algebras.